Treasurer

 How do I pay taxes after the due dates?

-To redeem (pay) your back taxes, contact the County Clerk’s Office at 618-665-3626 and ask for the redemption amount.
+To redeem (pay) your back taxes, contact the County Clerk’s Office and ask for the redemption amount.
 You will need to know your parcel identification number.
 Payment for back taxes must be by cashier check, money order or cash.
-Personal checks can not be accepted.
+Personal checks cannot be accepted.

 What is my parcel identification number (PIN)?